Broken heart? Here’s what happens to your body and mind

 Ever wondered what happens to your mind and body when you go through a break-up?
 Take a look at the top 10 scientific symptoms of heartbreak to find out whether you’ve been struck by broken heart syndrome

 We’ve all had that sucker punch feeling in the pit of your stomach during a break-up, but how does your body really react to heartbreak?
-It’s actually more severe than you might think, with an effect that’s similar to the kind of chemical withdrawal you might experience when you give up smoking.
-The average person can expect a range of physical and mental effects to strike for what feels like forever (or at least 26 days!)
+It’s actually more severe than you might think, with an effect that’s similar to the withdrawal you might experience when giving up smoking.
+The average person can expect a range of physical and mental effects to strike for what feels like forever (or at least 26 days).

 It’s unlikely that you’d feel on top of the world during a break-up anyway, but the drop in dopamine and increase in adrenalin in your body produces an effect known as habituation, when you have to find new routines while still missing the old ones.
 If you’ve ever had to stop yourself sending that daily good night text then you know exactly what we mean.

 In a similar way to low mood, depression strikes when your body starts to adapt to the drop in dopamine that comes with a broken heart.
 Stripped of the ‘reward’ you get when you see the person you love, it’s hard to get that same buzz from elsewhere, which is when the temptation to return to your ex starts to become an issue.